 The ADA also requires 'paratransit' service for persons whose disabilities prevent them from using accessible, non-commuter, fixed route bus service.
 Paratransit service is intended to offer a comparable level of service to that provided by regular bus service.
 Paratransit service is not required nor intended to meet all the transportation needs of persons with disabilities.
 Rather, it is intended to provide public transportation in a more specialized form.

 Metro's ADA Paratransit Program is designed to meet the minimum service criteria established by the federal government.

-Potential applicants must complete a paratransit self-assessment form prior to receiving an application.
-Applications must be co-signed by a health care professional.
-An in-person evaluation at Harborview Medical Center will be part of the determination process.
-This evaluation will be conducted at no cost to you and free transportation will be provided if needed.
+Potential applicants complete a self-assessment form prior to receiving an application.
+Applications are co-signed by a health care professional.
+An in-person evaluation at Harborview Medical Center is part of the determination process.
+This evaluation is conducted at no cost to you and free transportation is provided if needed.

-King County Metro Accessible Services will make a determination within 21 days after we receive all information necessary to determine your eligibility.
+King County Metro Accessible Services will make a certification determination within 21 calendar days after we receive all information necessary to determine your eligibility.

 - Call Access Customer Service at 206-205-5000 (TTY Relay: 711)

 - Request more information through our online self-assessment

 The following agencies have a joint paratransit eligibility agreement: